-We also provide a Befriending service and send out volunteers who visit older adults in their homes, aiming to keep their clients more active and involved in their communities.
+We also provide a Befriending Service where trained volunteers visit older adults in their homes, aiming to keep their clients more active and involved in their communities.

-Finally, we offer professional benefits advice; our skilled team of Welfare officers can guide you through the complicated benefits system & help you apply for a range of benefits and entitlements.
+Finally, we offer professional benefits advice through our GGG Careline.
+Our skilled team of Benefits Advice and Welfare Officers can guide you through the complicated benefits system and help you apply for a range of benefits and entitlements.

-The charity is only able to continue its work in communities of Glasgow thanks to the generosity of its supporters.
+The charity is only able to continue its vital work in communities of Glasgow thanks to the generosity of its supporters.

-There are many different ways of supporting Glasgow’s Golden Generation: through the giving of one-off or regular donations, sponsorships, fundraising events, runs and challenges.
+There are many different ways of supporting Glasgow’s Golden Generation: through one-off or regular donations, sponsorships, fundraising events, runs and challenges.